 English programme

-• Nursery to grade 1 Our early years (Nursery and Kindergarten) classrooms require a high level of care, support and supervision.
-For this reason, our Nursery classroom is supported by one teacher and two instructional assistants., while each kindergarten and grade 1 class is supported by one teacher and one instructional assistant.
+Nursery to grade 1 Our early years (Nursery and Kindergarten) classrooms require a high level of care, support and supervision.
+For this reason, our Nursery classroom is supported by one teacher and up to two instructional assistants, while each kindergarten and grade 1 class is supported by one teacher and one instructional assistant.

 Chinese-English bilingual programme